ethercrab-rs/ethercrab/README.md

 ## MSRV

-Unfortunately, nightly Rust is currently required.

-The MSRV for EtherCrab can be found in `rust-toolchain.toml`.
+The current MSRV for EtherCrab is 1.68.

 ## Example